MikeJonesBYU/berrypi-1/README.md

 * The pi will need python3 installed
 * you'll need to connect the pi to BYU secure.
 I found this easiest to do using the gui desktop interface on the pi.  see https://it.byu.edu/byu/sc_help.do?sysparm_document_key=kb_knowledge,ecf8b5640cc5a9407ed5d80c72bbb5ec

+## connecting the pi to eduroam.

+the pi and the server will need to be on the same subnet (otherwise udp fails).
+BYU now uses eduroam.
+* edit wpa_supplicants.conf  as per https://normally.online/2017/07/11/how-to-connect-your-raspberry-pi-to-eduroam/
+* restart the pi.
+* magic.

 ## running the client/server code.
 * Once I have the pi set up, I like to just ssh into it.
 It's:  ssh pi@name of pi computer
 * Then when I do development on my laptop, I can just have the pi open in a terminal window and switch back and forth by switching back and forth between windows.